 Preheat oven to 400 degrees.
 Rinse and pat dry chicken.

 Stir together spices, salt and 1 tablespoon of oil.
 Rub all over chicken.
 Heat another tablespoons of oil in an ovenproof heavy skillet (preferably not non-stick) over medium-high heat until hot but not smoking.
 Add chicken and brown on both sides, about 6 minutes (3 minutes per side).
-Transfer skillet to middle rack of oven and roast, until just cooked through, 12-15 minutes (note, if you are using a nonstick skillet, you need to transfer the chicken to a different baking dish that is oven-safe).
-The internal temperature should read 160 when the chicken is done.
+Transfer skillet to middle rack of oven and roast, until just cooked through, 12-15 minutes for boneless, skinless breasts or 20-25 for bone in.
+Note, if you are using a nonstick skillet, you need to transfer the chicken to a different baking dish that is oven-safe.
+Internal temp should be 160 for breasts and closer to 170 for legs/thighs.

 I like to slice chicken breasts for a pretty presentation and ease of eating.
 The mashed sweet potatoes are a nice side for this dish because they complement the warm spicy flavors of the rub.
 The asparagus happened because it was on sale for $1.99/lb at the grocery.